cairnswm/gapi/README.md

 # Installation

 Copy the api.php and apicore.php to your server directory.
 Open the api.php file and set the Database Connection values (server, username, password, schema).
+Also copy gapi_document.php to enable the auto documentation of your API through the OPTIONS method.
+If this file is excluded the API will be kept private and an error will be thrown instead of documentation being displayed.

 # Usage